-The sixth edition of An Applied Approach to Microeconomics and An Applied Approach to Macroeconomics will be available in January 2020.
-This edition covers all of the major economic events of the past few years, including the trade war with China, immigration economics, the aftermath of the 2007-2009 recession as well as a look into the economic policies of the 2020 candidates for President of the United States.
+The Seventh edition will be available in early May, 2021.
+The seventh edition covers all of the major economic events of the past few years, including the trade war with China, immigration economics, the economic effects of the pandemic and social unrest, the election of Joe Biden as president and more....
 All new Concept Checks, Suggested Classroom Debates also appear.

 Each book also has a section on Adam Smith and the 'Miracle on Ice'.
 In February of 2007 I conducted an interview with Jack O' Callahan.
 Mr. O' Callahan was a prominent member of the 1980 U.S. Olympic hockey team.
 This team was responsible for what many call the greatest moment in the history of American sports.